Syllabus subtopic:

 Syllabus subtopic: Major Crops - Cropping Patterns in various parts of the country

-Prelims and Mains focus: about the locust attack; threat and action taken to contain it
+Prelims and Mains focus: on the locust attack; threat and action were taken to contain it

 News: Swarms of locusts were spotted in two border villages of Punjab’s Fazilka district, prompting the state Agriculture Department to sound a high alert.